 Namely, $\kappa (t)$ is set proportional to the L2-norm of the estimated gradient at the current optimal point at the $t$-th SGD iteration, as long as it is larger than a lower bound.
 The lower bound $c_0$ and the slope $c_1$ are hyperparameters to be tuned.
 This strategy for setting the required accuracy based on the estimated gradient norm was proposed by~\citet{SGLBO2022}.
-Alternatively, one could also set $\kappa_d(t) $ proportional to the absolute value of the estimated gradient separately for \textit{each} direction, i.e., $\kappa_d (t) =\max(c_0, c_1 | \widetilde{\mu}^{(d)}_{[ \bfX^t, \bfy^t, \bfsigma^t]}(\widehat{\bfx}^t)|)$, and solve the GradCoRe problem \eqref{eq:OptimalGradCoReProblem} direction-wise.

 In the experiment plots in~\cref{sec:Experiment}, we will refer to SGD-GradCoRe as \textit{GradCoRe}.
 Further algorithmic details, including pseudo-code and used hyperparameter values, are given in~\Cref{sec:A.AlgorithmDetails}.